-The inspirational quotes by Bethany Hamilton
+The best quotes by Bethany Hamilton

 Bethany Hamilton is one of the most inspirational athletes in the world.
 Her life story and famous quotations have been encouraging several generations of surfers and non-surfers.

 The most famous quotes by Bethany Hamilton have already changed lives.
-Her motivational thoughts, sayings, and ideas are full of emotions, beliefs and passion for surfing and life.
+Her motivational thoughts, sayings, and ideas are full of emotions, beliefs, and passion for surfing and life.